JalexSocial/rizzy.docs/content/docs/components/layout.md

 ### Functionality

-This component differentiates between full page requests and HTMX requests.
-For full page requests, it renders the specified layout.
-For HTMX requests, aimed at loading dynamic content without a full page refresh, it alters the rendering behavior to avoid rendering the entire layout.
+`HtmxLayout<TLayout>` checks if the current request is an HTMX request (by inspecting HX-Request header).
+If it's a standard request, it renders the specified layout `TLayout`.
+If it's an HTMX request, it renders an empty layout instead, preventing the full application shell from being included in the partial response.

 ### Implementation Details